steveking-gh/brink/README.md

 ---

+## Labels
+Labels assign an identifier to a specific location in the output file.
+Other source code can then refer to the location of the label by name.
+Labels have global scope and label names must be globally unique.
+Multiple different labels can refer to the same location.

+Labels have the form `<label identifier>:`

+For example:

+    section foo {
+        // assign the label 'lab1' to the current location
+        lab1: wrs "Wow!";
+        // assign the label 'lab2' to the current location
+        lab2:
+        assert abs(lab1) == 0x1000;
+        assert abs(lab2) == 0x1004;
+        assert abs(lab3) == 0x1004;
+        // yet another label, same location as 'lab2'
+        lab3:
+    }

+    output foo 0x1000;
+---

 ## `output <section identifier> [absolute starting address];`

-An output statement specifies the section to write to the output file and an optional absolute starting address.
+An output statement specifies the top section to write to the output file and an optional absolute starting address.
 Without a starting address, `output` defaults to a starting address of 0.

 **A Brink program must have exactly one output statement.**